LOOKING FOR A LIST OF BANTAYAN ISLAND TOURIST SPOTS?

 Boasting of turquoise blue waters and white sand, Bantayan Island is one of the most frequently visited places in Cebu.
 It is one of the venues of the famous Filipino movie ‘Camp Sawi’.
+Asking one of the locals about Bantayan island, he said “if you’re looking for the best beaches in Cebu, we have it here.”

-Bantayan Island at a Glance: Bantayan Island is a must-visit if you love the sea, the beach and the island life.
-The island has three different municipalities, Santa Fe, Madridejos and Bantayan so don’t be confused when the locals will tell you “Ah, you’ll find that in Santa Fe not here in Bantayan”.
-At first, I thought they were talking about the island, so I thought Santa Fe was another island, but then I learned that Bantayan is another municipality within Bantayan Island.
+Bantayan Island is a must-visit if you love the sea, the beach, and the island life.
+The island has three different municipalities, Santa Fe, Madridejos, and Bantayan so don’t be confused when the locals will tell you “Ah, you’ll find that in Santa Fe not here in Bantayan”.

 A few years back, Bantayan Island was just a fishing village.
 When people heard of the place, it became a go-to place for laid-back island life.
 Most often, people visiting Malapascua island would go to Bantayan island and vice versa.